-5 C - Decision-making
+5 C - Decision-making processes

-Roles and responsibilities
+5.1 Roles and responsibilities

 Effective decision-making demonstrates to the community and other stakeholders that Councils operate with transparency, probity, and in the best interests of all concerned.
 Sound decisions withstand scrutiny by regulators, courts and the media.